WeblateOrg/weblate/docs/admin/addons.rst

 Automatically translates strings using machine translation or other components.

-This addon is triggered automatically when new strings appear in a component.
+Triggered automatically when new strings appear in a component.

 .. seealso::